 Moisturizers are a huge must in a routine and that includes both morning and night.
 Not all moisturizers are created equally.
 I have heard many clients explain their dislike for moisturizers and in all cases it’s because it wasn’t right for their specific skin type or condition.
 I like to say moisturizers are like clothes or even a coat for our body.
 Their main purpose is to protect.
 They are typically thicker and therefore go on last.
 Yet again with all products, moisturizers are available with many different types of ingredients and viscosity.
 I like to keep my moisturizer simple and appropriate for my needs.
 Since my skin tends to be dry, I like a medium to heavy moisturizer that hydrates.
 In the summer I may switch to something of a gel consistency for the daytime.
 Without moisturizers your skin is more susceptible to free radicals and environmental pollutants and irritants.
 You don’t go out without your pants so don’t go out without your moisturizer.

-Ok that leads me to SPF – the final step in before makeup (if wearing).
+Ok that leads me to SPF – the final step before makeup (if wearing).
 I am not the first nor will I be the last to lecture about the importance of wearing SPF EVERYDAY!
 Please do not argue that you work inside or rarely spend time outside.
 Everyday exposure to even a small amount of UV adds up.
 Inside lights may have electrons that are harmful to the skin.
 Do you have houseplants that thrive indoors?
 Then sunlight is getting in!
 Finding an SPF that you like will help you to wear it.
 Most people don’t love SPF that is chalky or leaves a white hue, those are physical and while they have great benefits, there are so many options for SPF available.
 SPF is such an important tool against aging and when I meet people concerned with aging that say they do not wear SPF, well I can’t help but think, ” I told you so”.
 SPF should be worn daily in the morning and reapplied as needed with outdoor activity.
 Not sure how much SPF, 15, 30 or 100 to use?
 Ask a professional because those numbers actually have a scientific purpose.

 If you are wondering about other products such as eye creams, masks, toners, oils, etc…There are places for those products as well.
-My recommendation is get into a habit of those top 5 first and slowly add in others if needed.
+My recommendation is get into a habit of those top 5 first and slowly add in others as needed.
 If your primary concern is undereye puffiness or darkness, then absolutely add an eye solution otherwise it’s not a dire necessity.

 Want to learn more about skincare ingredients and geek out with me?
 Schedule a consultation at Amazing Face Spa.
 Leave your comments and questions below.